 The Arm’s Reach Co-Sleeper is a sleep space for your newborn baby that can be placed right next to (or attached to) a parent’s bed.
 This can help you feel confident your baby is safe and make night feedings easier.
 But, does it work to help you and your baby get the best sleep?
 Use these 5 tips to maximize your baby’s sleep while using this bedside bassinet.

-One thing you may want to do is sleep on your baby’s Arm’s Reach Co-sleeper sheets, so your scent is transferred and your baby feels more comforted in the bassinet.
+The first thing you want to do is sleep on your baby’s Arm’s Reach Co-sleeper fitted sheet, so your scent is transferred, and your baby feels more comforted in the bassinet.
 If your baby is able to smell you while he or she is sleeping, they may sleep for longer stretches.
 There are plenty of great options out there.
-You can’t go wrong with 100% cotton for your baby!
+You can’t go wrong with 100% cotton sheets for your baby!

 Some babies are noisy sleepers, even if they are actually sleeping.
 One issue with having your baby so near your head while you sleep is every noise your baby makes may wake you up.
 You may get startled awake thinking something is wrong or it may simply disturb your sleep leaving you feeling more tired than ever.
 Furthermore, tending to every little noise your baby makes can cause more baby sleep problems down the road.